piotrkulpinski/css-style-guides/README.md

 3. Typographic
 4. Visual

 Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
-The box model comes next as it dictates a component's dimensions and placement.
+The box model comes next as it dictates a module's dimensions and placement.

-Everything else takes place inside the component or without impacting the previous two sections, hence they come last.
+Everything else takes place inside the module or without impacting the previous two sections, hence they come last.

 ```css
 .declaration-order {